dcsoft-yyf/JIEJIE.NET/README.md

 private string GetLicenseMessage()
 {
-    var str = "DC.NET Protector Options:HiddenAllocationCallStack";;// no used,just let DC.NET Protector know the owner method need change. string msg = "This software license to :" + Environment.UserName;
+    var str = "JIEJIE.NET:HiddenAllocationCallStack";;// no used,just let JieJie.NET know the owner method need change. string msg = "This software license to :" + Environment.UserName;
     return msg;
 }
 ```
-At there,the code `var str = "DC.NET Protector Options:HiddenAllocationCallStack";";` do nothing, just let DC.NET Protector know this is a key method, need to change, the value is case sensitive.
+At there,the code `var str = "JieJie.NET Options:HiddenAllocationCallStack";";` do nothing, just let JieJie.NET know this is a key method, need to change, the value is case sensitive.
 <br/>My tool can change this call stack to this:
 ```
 mscorlib!System.String.CtorCharArray( char[] )